cgabriel5/nodecliac/README.md

 #### Environment Variables

-Hook scripts are provided environment variables:
+Hook scripts are provided environment variables.

 - Following environment variables are provided by `bash` but exposed by nodecliac.